-Acts at al-Kūfa
+Acts at Kūfa

 Devotional Acts at the Fifth Column